Immerse yourself in South Australia’s marine parks

-There’s nothing like waking to a crisp morning in Deep Creek Conservation Park, watching the sun set over Alligator Gorge, or relaxing in the postcard beauty of Dalhousie Springs in the Witjira National Park.
+There’s nothing like waking to a crisp morning in Deep Creek National Park, watching the sun set over Alligator Gorge, or relaxing in the postcard beauty of Dalhousie Springs in the Witjira National Park.

 But what about our new marine parks?

 Stretching the entire length of the state’s coast, these parks help manage and protect SA’s most important natural marine habitats.

 Just like parks on land, marine park sanctuary zones are set aside for conservation and these are our national parks of the sea.

 In our marine parks you can experience one Australia’s best dives off Chinaman’s Hat, snorkel with the sea dragons, kayak the Upper Spencer Gulf or just sit on the beach and read a book.
 And you can do so safe in the knowledge that these wonderful places are managed, and protected by law.

 Today, 1 October, marks the first anniversary of fully operational marine parks.
 A year ago the sanctuary zones came into full effect.

 To mark this milestone, we would like to take this opportunity to thank our partner organisations and dedicated volunteer groups and shed some light on what really happens – and is possible – in South Australia’s marine parks.

 Every day, our knowledge and understanding of these wondrous marine environments grows.